Judge keeps mother, son in Capitol riot jailed pending trial

 In separate hearings late last month, a federal magistrate judge in Nashville had ordered them released to home confinement.
 Prosecutors opposed the release, and at their request, the judge stayed his order until it could be reviewed by the District of Columbia court.

-U.S. District Chief Judge Beryl Howell, of the District of Columbia, then blocked the release of Eisenhart and Munchel pending a hearing and ordered them transported to D.C. for further proceedings.
+U.S. District Chief Judge Beryl Howell, of the District of Columbia, then blocked the release of 56-year-old Eisenhart and 30-year-old Munchel pending a hearing and ordered them transported to D.C. for further proceedings.

 COVID-19-related complications slowed their transportation to Washington, and the two sought review of their detention, Judge Lamberth wrote.
 The judge on Wednesday arraigned the two and prosecutors made a new oral motion for pretrial detention.